tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 Converting Raster Drawings to Vectors
 '''''''''''''''''''''''''''''''''''''
-Scanned drawings and raster ones, i.e. drawings not based on vectors, can be converted into Toonz Vector levels.
+Scanned drawings and raster ones, i.e. drawings not based on vectors, can be converted into Vector levels.

 Two main conversion modes are available: **Centerline** and **Outline**.
 The choice between the two modes depends on which conversion best fits your needs.